apache/flink/docs/dev/table/tableApi.zh.md

 </div>

 <div data-lang="scala" markdown="1">
+Windows are defined using the `window(w: GroupWindow)` clause and require an alias, which is specified using the `as` clause.
+In order to group a table by a window, the window alias must be referenced in the `groupBy(...)` clause like a regular grouping attribute.
+The following example shows how to define a window aggregation on a table.

 {% highlight scala %}
 val table = input
   .window([w: GroupWindow] as $"w")  // define window with alias w